Dhruv3872/Dhruv3872/README.md

 -   MongoDB.
 - 🌱 I’m currently learning MySQL, revising Python.
 I will do a project and put it here while doing it here on GitHub.
 - I have done certificate courses in Java, & in Python.
-- I do not have any work experience as a Developer.
-And this will be true until I get a job as one.